 Menu Close

-Road Trip with Kids: The 4 Best Tips to Go from Surviving to Thriving
+Road Trip Hacks for Families: The 5 Best Tips to Go from Surviving to Thriving

 road landscape nature sky

-Going on a road trip with kids doesn’t conjure feelings of rainbows and sunshine.
+Going on a vacation with kids doesn’t always conjure feelings of rainbows and sunshine.
 I get it.
-Having your whole family crammed in the car for an extended time feels overwhelming.
+Just packing the car makes you sweaty and cranking.
+And having the whole family crammed in the car for an extended time feels overwhelming.
+But trust me, these amazing tried and true road trip hacks for families make the journey as exciting as the destination.
+Number five is my favorite!

-Author, Emily, taking a selfie in her van with 3 young kids in the background as they take a road trip to Michigan.
+Taking a selfie in her van with kids as they take a road trip to Michigan.
+Making sure to use all the road trip hacks for families.

 That time I drove all three kids to Michigan by myself!

 Additionally, I remind them the travel days will be spent in the car.
 I tell them over and over again that we will be driving all day.
 This helps manage their expectations.
-I also tell them they cannot ask me how much longer.
-That is to keep my sanity.
-Instead, I give them an estimate of what time we expect to arrive.
+I also tell them they cannot ask me, “Howwww much longerrrr?”.
+That keeps my own sanity.
+I give them an estimate of what time we expect to arrive.
+So, all I have to say is, “Look at the clock.”

-According to Maps, it takes about eight hours from our house to my parents’ house without stopping.
-However, stopping often is a given when traveling with kids.
-Last time, it took us about eleven hours to make that drive.
+It takes about eight hours from our house to my parents’ house without stopping.
+But, stopping is a given when traveling with kids.
+Last time, it took eleven hours to make that drive.
 Eleven.

-We usually keep pretty basic snacks in our house—fruit, Larabars, raisins, etc. But when we go on a road trip with kids, we go all out with the snacks.
+We usually keep pretty basic snacks in our house—fruit, Larabars, raisins, etc. But one of the more fun road trip hacks for families going all out with snacks.
 Gummies…you got it.
 Chips…you got it.
 Whatever the kids want, I will pack it.
+I have quieted many a toddler with a KitKat Bar.

-I promise having everyone’s favorite snacks on a long car ride is worth it.
+Having everyone’s favorite snacks on the trip is worth it.
 And don’t forget the adults!
 Enjoy your favorites too.
 I love strawberry Sour Straws, a Milky Way, and a Coke on a road trip.
+Those are my must-haves!
 Treat yourself and your kids, mama.

 Pin it